-MidNite Sleep Aid Review
+MidNite Sleep Aid Review (Previous Version)

 I recently tried MidNite sleep aid for a week.
-There are actually a few different versions, but the one I took contains melatonin, chamomile, and lavender.
+There are a few different versions, but the one I took contains melatonin, chamomile, and lavender.

 I’ve previously had good results from other sleep aids that combine melatonin with plant ingredients, such as ZzzQuil Pure Zzzs and Vitafusion SleepWell.

 The ingredients aren’t exactly the same, but I should still admit that I probably had some expectations that it would help me sleep better.
+And that potentially increases the chance of a placebo effect occurring.

 My experience